investor-outreach

 Before delivering:

-• message is personalized
+• the message is genuinely personalized

 • the ask is explicit